Neurological Disorders in Dogs

 What can I expect at my pet's initial neurology consultation?

-Your consultation appointment with Dr. Haley will involve the following:
+Your consultation appointment will involve the following:

 - The veterinary technician will obtain a thorough history of your pet, reviewing records from your family veterinarian.